philiphagg/explora-dora/README.md

 ---
 ## Short description of files
-Below image is a mindmap under construction.
+Below image is a mindmap.
 Was made week one to describe the architecture.

 ![UML](https://github.com/Digitusmedia/explora-dora/blob/main/mindmap.png)